BilbyHouse/Beast-Hunter/RULES.md

 __game materials__

 - 2 decks of playing cards, joker's included (It is encouraged to use decks with differently colored backs)
+- a turn wheel
-- a set of sufficently many tokens
+- a turn tracking token
 - These rules

 ### suit names